-A fair play award can be given to an individual rider, a team or a team member.
-The decision will be taken in consensus between the OCR, the PCSC, the president of the Jury and a person appointed by the organizing Country.
+A fair play award can be given to anyone who is involved in the competition.
+The decision will be taken in consensus between the OCR (chairman), the PCSC or CSC member, the president of the Jury and a person appointed by the organizing Country.